Okay, so it's MI33 and also have numbers eight and nine standing by eight, nine, and ten.

 You know what I learned from the ABC news debate?

-I learned that the moderators favor gay marriage, contraceptions for all, and abortion on demand.
+Tell what I learned that the moderators favor gay marriage, contraceptions for all, and abortion on demand.

 That's what I learned.

-I learned nothing about the Republican UN.
+I learned nothing about the Republican numbers.

 I learned that the ABC news moderators don't care about the massive debt, yearly deficits, creating private sector jobs, or the depression in the housing market.